chandr3w/DEWPython/README.md

 # Automatically constructs the plots for the model.
 ```

-### Running SUPCRTBL
+### Running supcrt
-Included in the DEW_Folder is SUPCRTBL, a similar program to calculate the properties of species at different temeperature and pressure conditions.
+Included in the DEW_Folder is supcrt96 and SUPCRTBL, a similar program to calculate the properties of species at different temeperature and pressure conditions.
+The defauly is set to supcrt96.
 ```
 reaction.run_supcrt()
 ```